 - What does doing a PhD in Psychology involve?

-By the end of your PhD, you'll be a world expert on your particular topic of study.
+By the end of your PhD, you will be an expert on your particular topic of study.
 But, more importantly, you'll have acquired the skills to tackle new research questions independently.

 To complete a PhD: